Study of Public Organizations (3)

 Qualitative Methods I (3)

-Citizen Participation and Productive Management (3)
+Citizen Participation (3)

 Intellectual History of Public Administration (3)

-This course examines the field of public administration
+Examines the field of public administration

 through historical lenses, focusing on the periods of development from "the